joeedh/small-loader.es6/README.md

 # small-loader.es6
-A crude transpiler that only supports ES6 module syntax.
+A simple, crude transpiler that only supports ES6 module syntax.

 # Introduction
 Browser vendors seem in no hurry to implement ES6 modules, but they have started implementing other